Nitrosomonas Explained

 Ammonia-oxidation genes

 The second enzyme involved in the ammonia oxidation is hydroxylamine oxidoreductase (HAO), encoded by the hao operon.
 This enzyme catalyzes the oxidation from NH2OH to NO,[10] a highly reactive radical intermediate that can be partitioned into both of the main AOB products: N2O, a potent greenhouse gas, and NO2-, a form of nitrogen more bioavailable for crops, but that conversely washes away from fields faster.[11]
-The hao operon contains different genes such as the haoA, that encodes for the functional cytochrome c subunit, the cycA that encodes for cytochrome c554 and the gene cycB that encodes for quinone reductase.[8]
+The hao operon contains different genes such as the haoA, which encodes for the functional cytochrome c subunit, the cycA which encodes for cytochrome c554, and cycB that encodes for quinone reductase.
 These genes are present in different copies in various species; for instance, in Nitrosomonas sp.
 Is79 there are only three copies, while in N. ureae there are four.[12]

 Denitrification genes

-Important was the discovery of genes that encodes for enzymes involved in the denitrification.
-The first gene involved in this process is nirK that encodes for a nitrite reductase with copper.
+The discovery of genes that encode for enzymes involved in the denitrification process includes the first gene nirK which encodes for a nitrite reductase with copper.
 This enzyme catalyzes the reduction form NO2(nitrite) to NO (nitric oxide).
-While in N. europaea, N. eutropha and N. cryotolerans nirK is included in a multigenetic cluster,[13] in Nitrosomonas sp.
+While in N. europaea, N. eutropha, and N. cryotolerans, nirK is included in a multigenetic cluster[13] ; in Nitrosomonas sp.
 Is79 and N. sp.
 AL212, it is present as a single gene.[14]
 A high expression of the nirK gene was found in N.ureae and this has been explained with the hypothesis that the NirK enzyme is also involved in the oxidation of NH2OH in this species.[15]
-The second genes involved in the denitrification are norCBQD that decode for a nitric-oxide reductase that catalyze the reduction from NO (nitric oxide) to N2O (nitrous oxide).
+The second gene involved in denitrification is norCBQD which encodes a nitric-oxide reductase that catalyze the reduction from NO (nitric oxide) to N2O (nitrous oxide).
 These genes are present in N. sp.
-AL212, N.cryotolerans and N. communis strain Nm2.
-In the Nitrosomonas europaea these genes are included in a cluster.[16]
+AL212, N.cryotolerans, and N. communis strain Nm2.
+In Nitrosomonas europaea, these genes are included in a cluster.[16]
 These genes are absent in N. sp.
 Is79 and N. ureae.
-Recently is found the norSY gene that encodes for a nitric-oxide reductase with copper in N. communis strain Nm2 and Nitrosomonas AL212[17] [18] .
+Recently, it was found that the norSY gene encodes for a nitric-oxide reductase with copper in N. communis strain Nm2 and Nitrosomonas AL212.[17]
+[18]

 Carbon fixation genes

-Nitrosomonas uses the Calvin-Benson cycle as a pathway for the Carbon fixation.
-For this reason all the species present an operon that encodes for the RuBisCO enzyme.
-A peculiarity is found in N. sp Is79 in which the two copies of the operon encode for two different forms of the RuBisCO: the IA form and the IC form, where the first one has major affinity with the Carbon dioxide.
-Other species present different copies of this operon that encode only for the IA form.[8]
-In Nitrosomonas europaea was found an operon characterized by five genes (ccbL, ccbS, ccbQ, ccbO and ccbN) that encodes for the RuBisCO enzyme. ccbL gene encodes for the major subunit while ccbS encodes for the minor subunit, these genes are also the most expressed. ccbQ and ccbO genes encoding for a number of proteins involved in the mechanisms of processing, folding, assembling, activation and regulation of the RuBisCO, instead ccbN, encodes for a protein of 101 amino acids, whose function is not known yet.
-Over these genes has been highlighted the presence of an assumed regulatory gene ccbR (transcribed in opposite direction to other genes) placed at 194 bp upstream of the ccbL gene start coding.[19]
+Nitrosomonas uses the Calvin-Benson cycle as a pathway for Carbon fixation.
+For this reason, all of the species have an operon that encodes for the RuBisCO enzyme.
+A peculiarity is found in N. sp Is79 in which the two copies of the operon encode for two different forms of the RuBisCO enzyme: the IA form and the IC form, where the first one has a major affinity with the Carbon dioxide.
+Other species present different copies of this operon that encodes only for the IA form.[8]
+In N. europaea, an operon is characterized by five genes (ccbL, ccbS, ccbQ, ccbO, and ccbN) that encode for the RuBisCO enzyme. ccbL encodes for the major subunit while ccbS encodes for the minor subunit; these genes are also the most expressed within the operon. ccbQ and ccbO genes encode for a number of proteins involved in the mechanisms of processing, folding, assembling, activation, and regulation of the RuBisCO enzyme.
+Instead, ccbN encodes for a protein of 101 amino acids, whose function is not known yet.
+A putative regulatory gene, cbbR, was found 194 bases upstream of the start codon of cbbL and is transcribed in the opposite direction of other genes).[19]

 Transporter genes

-Since Nitrosomonas are part of the AOB, ammonia carriers are important to them.
+Since Nitrosomonas are part of the ammonia-oxidizing bacteria (AOB), ammonia carriers are important to them.
 Bacteria adapted to high concentrations of ammonia can absorb it passively by simple diffusion.
-Indeed, N. eutropha, that is adapted to high levels of ammonia doesn't present genes that encode for ammonia transporter.[20]
-Bacteria adapted to low concentrations of ammonia, present transporter (transmembrane protein) for this substrate.
-In Nitrosomonas two different carriers for ammonia have been identified, differing in structure and function.
-The first transporter is the Amt protein (amtB type) encoded by amt genes and this was found in Nitrosomonas sp.
+Indeed, N. eutropha, that is adapted to high levels of ammonia, does not present genes that encode for an ammonia transporter.[20]
+Bacteria adapted to low concentrations of ammonia have a transporter (transmembrane protein) for this substrate.
+In Nitrosomonas, two different carriers for ammonia have been identified, differing in structure and function.
+The first transporter is the Amt protein (amtB type) encoded by amt genes and was found in Nitrosomonas sp.
 Is79.
 The activity of this ammonia carrier depends on the membrane potential.
-The second was found in Nitrosomonas europaea, where the rh1 gene is present which encodes an Rh-type ammonia carrier.
-Its activity is independent from the membrane potentia l.
-Recent research has also linked Rh transmembrane proteins with CO2 transport, but it is not clear yet.[21]
+The second was found in N. europaea, wherein the rh1 gene encodes an Rh-type ammonia carrier.
+Its activity is independent from the membrane potential.
+Recent research has also linked the Rh transmembrane proteins with CO2transport, but this is not clear yet.[21]

 Metabolism

-Nitrosomonas is one of the genera included in the ammonia-oxidizing bacteria (AOB); AOB use ammonia as energy source and carbon dioxide as the main source of carbon.[22]
+Nitrosomonas is one of the genera included in AOB and use ammonia as an energy source and carbon dioxide as the main source of carbon.[22]
 The oxidation of ammonia is a rate-limiting step in nitrification and plays a fundamental role in the nitrogen cycle, because it transforms ammonia, which is usually extremely volatile, into less volatile forms of nitrogen.

 Ammonia-oxidation